LaserHydra/Backpacks/README.md

 - `ownerId` -- The Steam ID of the player's backpack.
 - `itemQuery` -- Describes the items to find.
 See the "Item queries" section below for details.
 - `mutationRequest` -- Describes the mutations to apply.
-Supports `"SkinId"` and `"DisplayName"`.
+Supports `"ItemId"` (int), `"SkinId"` (ulong) and `"DisplayName"` (string).
 More parameters can be added on request.
+Note: Changing `ItemId` should be done only for equivalent item types, such as a Nomad hazmat suit to an Arctic hazmat suit, or else various there may be unpredictable consequences.

 Example: